awsdocs/aws-codecommit-user-guide/doc_source/temporary-access.md

    As you follow these steps, do not call the aws configure command\.
 You already specified temporary access credentials through the credentials file or the environment variables\.
 If you use environment variables instead of the credentials file, in the Git credential helper, specify `default` as the profile name\.

-## Step 4: Access the AWS CodeCommit Repositories<a name="temporary-access-use-credentials"></a>
+## Step 4: Access the CodeCommit Repositories<a name="temporary-access-use-credentials"></a>

-Assuming your user has followed the instructions in [Connect to a Repository](how-to-connect.md) to connect to the AWS CodeCommit repositories, the user then uses Git to call git clone, git push, and git pull to clone, push to, and pull from, the AWS CodeCommit repositories to which he or she has temporary access\.
+Assuming your user has followed the instructions in [Connect to a Repository](how-to-connect.md) to connect to the CodeCommit repositories, the user then uses Git to call git clone, git push, and git pull to clone, push to, and pull from, the CodeCommit repositories to which he or she has temporary access\.

 When the user uses the AWS CLI and specifies the AWS CLI named profile associated with the temporary access credentials, results scoped to that profile are returned\.